USEPA/CRACMM/emissions/README.md

    'EVERYWHERE', 'ALL'         ,'XYM'    ,'XYL'         ,'GAS'  ,0.93,'UNIT','a', 'EVERYWHERE', 'ALL'         ,'XYM'    ,'STY'         ,'GAS'  ,0.07,'UNIT','a',
 ```
 In some cases, CRACMM1 emissions may not contain a prepended A (for aerosol) of V (for vapor) indicator.
 The user can indicate phase in CMAQ by mapping the emitted species to the model species with A or V in DESID (Murphy et al., 2021).
-If lacking other information, all ROC species with C* 1000 GREEK MU g/m<sup>3</sup> and above (ROC-P3, P4, P5, P6) can reasonably be assigned "V" and those below (ROC-P2, P1, P1, N1, N2) can be assigned "A".
+If lacking other information, all ROC species with C* 1000 μg/m<sup>3</sup> and above (ROC-P3, P4, P5, P6) can reasonably be assigned "V" and those below (ROC-P2, P1, P1, N1, N2) can be assigned "A".

 ### CRACMM version 1
 The following species names were updated between CRACMM v0.21 and v1.0.
 Species are fully compatible across CRACMM versions with renaming.